 Asking the Real Question

 Recently, as I stared at this question.
-I realized that this actually was not the real question most people with disabilities wanted answered.
-The real question is, “When I go to work, how will I be able to afford my disability related expenses?”
+I realized that this actually was not the real question most people with disabilities wanted to be answered.
+The real question is, “When I go to work, how will I be able to afford my disability-related expenses?”

-Unquestionably, Medicare/Medicaid are the biggest financiers of disability related expenses.
+Unquestionably, Medicare/Medicaid are the most prominent financiers of disability-related expenses.
 Undeniably being a Social Security beneficiary is the easiest way to qualify for Medicare/Medicaid.
-Indeed before recently I had dedicated my retirement to changing the purpose of Social Security from being a wage replacement function to providing an offset to the high cost of disability.
+Indeed before recently, I had dedicated my retirement to change the purpose of Social Security from being a wage replacement function to providing an offset to the high cost of disability.
 Changing the Social Security paradigm is extremely difficult, especially in today's environment.
 Expanding Medicare/Medicaid to cover long-term medical expenses is much easier to understand and to be accepted by the public and legislators.
 In a recent blog, Real Healthcare Reform, I explained how this expansion may be paid for and how I hope healthcare insurers may be our biggest advocates.

 When we find ourselves asking the same question over and over again without getting an answer we can live with—perhaps we should ask ourselves whether that is the 'real question.'
 It may open new ways of looking at a problem and new opportunities to its resolution.
 Please let me know what you think about enabling Medicare/Medicaid to cover long-term medical expenses.
 How can/should we move forward?